flymake/flymake-elsa/README.md

 ## Usage

-Just use Flycheck as usual in your [Eask](https://github.com/emacs-eask/cli) projects.
+Just use Flymake as usual in your [Eask](https://github.com/emacs-eask/cli) projects.